 Some clinics offer an à la carte-style service, with each process identified in the cost breakdown.
 For example, the first four steps of any fertility treatment are likely to be:

 Cost vs. value

 If you intend to go ahead with fertility treatment and your test results show it is needed, it is vital that you think hard about the cost/value ratio when choosing your clinic.

-For example, if your fertility center has a state-of-the-art embryology lab, an outstanding medical team, and excellent success rates, it may be more expensive.
-But in terms of value in achieving one healthy baby in as few cycles as possible along with the lowest possible risk to both mother and child, it could work out a lot better.
+For example, it may be more expensive if your fertility center has a state-of-the-art embryology lab, an outstanding medical team, and excellent success rates.
+But in terms of value in achieving one healthy baby in as few cycles as possible, along with the lowest possible risk to both mother and child, it could work out much better.

 Fertility insurance coverage

 The good news about the cost of infertility tests is that the prices you get from a prospective clinic will not necessarily reflect your actual cost.
 Everything will come down to your insurance coverage.
 We at RMA strongly recommend that you talk to your insurance carrier and get clarity on the exact extent of your coverage.
 Here are a few points you need to cover with regard to infertility testing: